Pejo-306/cloud-url-shortener/docs/decisions/ADR-004-shortcode-generation.md

 ### Properties

-- **Deterministic**: same `(counter, salt)` always produces the same shortcode
+- **Deterministic**: same `(counter, salt, mult)` always produces the same shortcode
 - **Fixed-length**: output length is constant
 - **URL-safe**: Base62 alphabet only
-- **Non-sequential**: obscures internal counter values
+- **Non-sequential**: sequential counters produce completely unrelated shortcodes
+- **Bijective**: 1:1 mapping between counter space and output space (when `counter < BASE^length`)
 - **O(1)** time complexity

-The counter guarantees uniqueness at generation time, while hashing and encoding ensure compactness and opacity.
+The counter guarantees uniqueness at generation time, while the multiplicative permutation and encoding ensure compactness and complete opacity of sequential patterns.

+### Multiplicative Factor Requirements

+The multiplicative factor `mult` must be **coprime** with `BASE^length` (i.e., `gcd(mult, BASE^length) == 1`) to ensure the affine transformation is bijective.
+This guarantees that:
+- Each counter value maps to a unique permuted value
+- The mapping is reversible (though not needed in practice)
+- No collisions occur within the counter space `[0, BASE^length)`

+The default value `1315423911` is chosen to be coprime with `62^7` and provides good scrambling properties.

 ## Alternatives Considered